 The street food industry has seen massive growth in recent years.
 In the US in 2018 it was worth $3 billion per year with an annual growth of 4.2% between 2013-2018.
 In the UK it has grown faster than the fast food industry and was estimated at a total value of £1.2 billion in 2018.

-And like any other industry the street food scene continues to change and evolve.
+And like any other industry, the street food scene continues to change and evolve.
 So what are the street food trends for 2019?
-Things such as pop-up experiential marketing; food hall style pop-ups and the shift to a digital presence is some of the new trends we are likely to see in street food in 2020 and beyond.
+Things such as pop-up experiential marketing; food hall style pop-ups and the shift to a digital presence are some of the new trends we are likely to see in street food in 2020 and beyond.

 In this article, I will map out the top 10 street food trends for 2010 that I believe are shaping the street food industry.

 - Private & corporate events

 - The vegan street food trend

 Marketing agencies and brands have only just started to notice the street food trend and the opportunity that comes with it.

 What better way to capture attention and get in front of thousands of people than branding a food truck and its food and drink packaging at a festival with a logo or message?